robin-dc/Gauss-Jordan-Elimination/README.md

 # Gauss-Jordan-Elimination

-## 🚀 To run this project on vs code
+## 🚀 To run this project on your local machine.

 1. Download an extension or node.js
 ```sh